-Dr. Martin currently serves as a co-principal investigator on a CIHR-funded study to explicate the micro- and macro-construction of induced displacement from the perspectives of Little Saskatchewan First Nation youth impacted by the 2011 human-made flood.
+Dr. Martin served as a co-principal investigator on a CIHR-funded study to explicate the micro- and macro-construction of induced displacement from the perspectives of Little Saskatchewan First Nation youth impacted by the 2011 human-made flood.

 Award of Excellence - Nursing Research, Association of Registered Nurses of Manitoba (2018)

 Award for Preceptor and Mentor, Canadian Nursing Students' Association (2016)